-The operating AC voltage is 100-240V +/-10%, 50-60Hz.
-Power Modular Hydra2 I/O frames are fitted with dual power supplies and have 2 IEC mains input connectors.
+Modular Hydra2 I/O frames are fitted with dual power supplies and have 2 IEC mains input connectors.
 Units will be fully functional on one PSU, however both should be fed where possible from separate sources to provide redundancy against both PSU failure and external power loss.
+Power The operating AC supply voltage is 100V-240V +/-10%.
 The peak inrush current is limited (cold start).
 This reduces the chance of a nuisance trip or fuse blow from power up.
 The RMS quiescent and peak inrush current figures are dependant upon the quantity and type of I/O cards fitted.
-Please refer to the Hydra2 installation manual for more details on modular I/O. Heat Output & Efficiency The Heat output from modular Hydra2 I/O units depends upon the quantity and card types fitted, please refer to the Hydra2 installation manual for more detail on modular I/O. Cooling Fans mounted to the PSU's at the back of the rack draw air through the PSU's and the rack itself.
+Please refer to the Hydra2 installation manual for more details on modular I/O. Heat Output & Efficiency The Heat output from modular Hydra2 I/O units depends upon the quantity and card types fitted, please refer to the Hydra2 installation manual for more detail on modular I/O. Cooling Fans mounted to the PSUs at the back of the rack draw air through the PSU's and the rack itself.
 Air is drawn up through the base of the rack which is recessed to allow air to enter through the side, and for the units to be mounted with no clearance above or below.
 The bottom of the sides of the modular I/O rack should be unobstructed with at least 50mm (2") clearance to allow airflow.
-The same amount of clearance should be provided at the rear of the rack to allow the fans to vent adequately.
-Both fans will continue to run (and therefore cool the card-frame) in the event that one of the PSU's fails or loses its' AC mains source.
 Modular I/O units may be mounted in an open bay providing the ambient air temperature is within limits (see below).
 The units may also be housed in air conditioned bays.
-Acoustic Noise Dependant on loading, typically <28 dB SPL (A-weighted, 1m from front).
-Operating Ambient Air Temperature 0°C - 35°C. Relative Humidity 5% - 80% non-condensing.
+Operating Ambient Air Temperature 0°C - 35°C Relative Humidity 5% - 80% Non-condensing